YuvalKogos/Advanced-compiler-in-C-/README.md

 # Advanced-compiler-in-C-
-Making a compiler from Java language to Assembly language in c++.
+Making a compiler from Java to Assembly language in c++.